 This is the 11th year for this statewide program, with nearly 200,000 clothing items collected to date by local visitor bureaus, chambers of commerce and Travel Wisconsin Welcome Centers around the state.
 The program was launched by VISIT Lake Geneva’s President & CEO Stephanie Klett during her tenure as Secretary of the Wisconsin Department of Tourism.
 It grew out of what Klett dubbed “Mittengate” when then-tourism director for Michigan, George Zimmermann, expressed mild dislike of a Wisconsin advertising image that used a mitten to represent Wisconsin.
 Zimmermann suggested Wisconsin was co-opting Michigan’s claim as the mitten-shaped state.
 Klett took the friendly spat with Michigan as an opportunity to bring attention to families in need of warm winter clothing (including mittens), by launching a statewide clothing drive and enlisting tourism entities around the state to serve as collection points.

 “The outpouring of generosity for this program year after year is proof there is so much good in this world,” said Klett.
 “I’m asking our Lake Geneva area residents to join us in getting in the true spirit of the season by helping our neighbors in need.”

 About the Walworth County Food & Diaper Bank

 The Walworth County Food & Diaper Bank, a 100% volunteer driven organization, provides individuals and families nutritional supplemental food, diapers, and supplies during a time of crisis, in a cheerful, welcoming, nonjudgmental environment without regard to age, race, creed, color, national origin, physical or developmental disability.
-Their website is www.walworthcountyfoodpantry.org.
+Visit their website HERE.